LIFX/products/README.md

 * `multizone` = The light supports a 1D linear array of LEDs (the Z and Beam)
 * `temperature_range` = An array of the minimum and maximum kelvin values this device supports.
 If the numbers are the same then the device does not support variable kelvin values.
-It is `null` for devices that don't have LEDs (the LIFX Switch)
+It is `null` for devices that aren't lighting products (the LIFX Switch)
-* `extended_multizone` = The more capable `extended` API for multizone control
+* `extended_multizone` = The more capable `extended` API for multizone control that lets us control all the zones on the device with a single message instead of many.

 ### Determining capabilities